Jair4x/se-scst/README.md

 ## WIP (Work in progress)
 - Storing time to prevent reset each time we change a setting ✅
-- ~~Hype trains multiplier (suggested by lexitoh on twitch)~~ This isn't possible, sadly.
-StreamElements doesn't have an event for this and Twitch doesn't make it any easier, since there's "autopilot", custom configs the streamer can do and other stuff that would make the counter try to guess when does it start and finish.
-Great idea, but we don't have the resources for this, sadly.
+- Hype trains multiplier (suggested by lexitoh on twitch) ✅ (I thought this wasn't possible, but it is.
+I had to make an [external server](https://github.com/Jair4x/scst-server) with WebSockets to work with Twitch's events and make it work.
+Might need some testing and checking the code again to prevent any rare bugs.)